 Whether you live in a flat or a house, your front door will always tell a thief the levels of security surrounding your home.
 If it looks really secure and burglar-resistant, then they’ll think twice about trying to gain entry.

-An approved locksmith will check to see if your door is secure and made of solid timber or a robust composite.
+A locksmith belonging to the Master Locksmiths Association will check to see if your door is secure and made of solid timber or a robust composite.
 The locksmith can also reinforce the frame and check if the locks and hinges are British Standard approved.

 1. If your door has a letterbox, a guard fitted to the rear of the door will prevent someone reaching in with a stick and a hook to fish for any nearby items such as a handbag or keys – which should never be kept near exterior doors.
 Consider cat flaps and dog flaps too.